12 Best Things to Do at the Georgia Aquarium

-Atlanta is home to one of the biggest aquariums in the world, it was even sited as having more aquatic life than any other aquarium at the time of opening in 2005.
+The Georgia Aquarium is one of the biggest aquariums in the world, it was even cited as having more aquatic life than any other aquarium at the time of opening in 2005.
 Since then, it continues to grow with additions such as dolphin and sea lion shows and new fish and sea life.
-It is a fun stop for families, a chance to encounter underwater areas like never before, and learn a thing or two along the way.
+It is a fun stop for families, a chance to encounter underwater areas like never before, and an opportunity to learn a thing or two along the way.

 Kids will love traveling through the seven different challenges–complete five and receive Georgia Aquarium Aquanaut certification.
 As Aquanauts-in-training, kids can explore freshwater and marine habitats, dive into scientific research and learn what it is like to have a career in marine sciences.

 Some of the biggest fish in the world call the Georgia Aquarium home.
 These fantastic creatures swim above and around the Ocean Voyager exhibit–you can sit and stare for hours at the large fish cruising through the water.
 Another cool feature, you can swim with these gentle giants!
 Reservations required; swimming with whale sharks is extra.